scripting/chat/docs/setup.md

 ### Notes

-The first time you run it you may see error messages saying that certain files don't exist.
+The first time you run the server you may see error messages saying that certain files don't exist.
 This is fine, it creates the files it needs that don't exist.